HessamCheraghi/resume/README.md

   `JUNE 2022 - PRESENT`

-  As a Front End Developer, I was in charge of the development and management of our company's front-end dashboard, creating an intuitive and user-friendly interface which significantly increased our customer satisfaction.
-Additionally, I mentored junior developers to encourage a culture of continuous learning within the team.
+  As a Front End Developer, I was in charge of the development of our company's front-end dashboard, I used Next.js as the main framework and tailwind for styling the app. my main challenge in this role was to visualize various types of data.
+To address this, I integrated the chart.js library, which enabled the creation of responsive, customizable charts

 - Mohaymen ICT Company, Tehran Province, Iran - Front-End Intern

   `JULY 2021 - AUGUST 2021`

-  During my internship, I supported the QA team in testing and documentation to enhance the software's reliability.
-My proactive approach and diligence earned me positive feedback from mentors.
+  During my internship, I supported the QA team in testing and documentation to enhance the software's reliability. we used cypress for e2e testing and jsdoc for documenting the code.

 ## Education